fkooman/php-oauth-as/UPGRADING.md

 # Upgrading

+## 0.2.x to 0.3.x
+A new configuration option was added to allow the API script to access the token endpoint without validating the SSL certificate.

+    disableServerCertCheck = true

+It defauls to `false`.

 ## 0.1.8 to 0.2.x
 In order to upgrade from 0.1.8 to 0.2.x a number of things need to change.
 The most important are the configuration file changes and the database changes.